bm-vs/typescript-domain/README.md

 ## Installation

-This package doesn't dependent on anything else.
+This package doesn't depend on anything else.
 Just do:

 ```sh
 npm i typescript-domain